Shining a spotlight on high school entrepreneurs across Big Sky Country

 Who is Eligible to Enter?

-Any of Montana's 40,000 high school students!
-Individuals or teams can be in public, independent, or religious high schools, be home-schooled, or be affiliated with Career & Technical Student Organizations (BPA, DECA, FCCLA, FFA) or civic youth organizations outside of school (4-H, Boy & Girl Scouts, etc.).
+Any of Montana's 40,000+ high school students!
+Individuals or teams can be in public, independent, or religious high schools, be home-schooled, be affiliated with Career & Technical Student Organizations (BPA, DECA, FCCLA, FFA) or civic youth organizations outside of school (4-H, Boy & Girl Scouts, etc.).

 What are the Contest Categories?

-- Category 1-Existing Business: Hard-working students already run small businesses.
+- Category 1- Existing Business: Many hard-working students already run small businesses.
 Some do it to earn money.
-Some do it with their school or youth clubs.
+Some do it through their school or with youth clubs.
 We want to reward their business know-how.

 - Category 2- New Business Concept: Creative students have ideas for new businesses or services.
 These can be for academic courses and club competitions, or simply a great idea that pops into their mind.
 We want to reward their innovative spirit.